Yemisi-jay/Quiz_Titan/README.md

 + Admin panel: `http://127.0.0.1:8000/admin` for managing players and scores.

 ## Setup and Configuration
 **1. Database Configuration:** By default, the project uses SQLite as its database.
-If you wish to use another database (e.g. PostgreSQL), update the `DATABASES` setting in `settings.py`
+If you wish to use another database (e.g. PostgreSQL), update the `DATABASES` setting in `settings.py`.
+**2. OpenTDB API Configuration:** Questions are fetched from the Open Trivia Database API.
+The default endpoint is configured in `views.py`.
+**3. Fallback Questions:** If the API fails, the game will load pre-recorded questions from a local `fallback_questions.json` file located in `data/`. you can modify or add more questions to this file